cohengardner07-maker/Minecraft-Server-Launcher-With-UI/README.md

 # Minecraft-Server-Launcher-With-UI
-You must put the server main folders into the folder titled server that will be made upon running
+You must put the server main folders into the folder titled server that will be made upon running Exe is Highly recommended the .py file is for people who want to inspect the code or etc. Let me know if anyone has problems with either
 <img width="1677" height="1001" alt="image" src="https://github.com/user-attachments/assets/186dfa9f-639a-4f11-94f6-7c17d72bbce7" />
 📦 Server Panel (Tkinter)